 She rapidly rose the ranks to become a leading spokesperson for her generation.
 She also had a fondness (note the “open marriage” above) of chatting up male or female students at her university lectures.

-Regarding marriage and children as irrelevant and oppressive, there is a 2005 book called Philosophers Behaving Badly which suggests she had a rather scandalous life thanks to her freeform lifestyle.
+Regarding marriage and children as irrelevant and oppressive, there’s a 2005 book called Philosophers Behaving Badly which explains she had an occasionally scandalous life thanks to her freeform lifestyle.

 In fact, after an incident with young student Natalie Sorokin in 1943, de Beauvoir’s teaching licence was revoked and never reinstated.

 It’s the type of rock and roll madness the likes of Jimmy Page of Led Zeppelin tried on a few decades later.